On a problem by Nathan Jacobson for Malcev algebras: Introduction

 In the case of superalgebras, M. López-Díaz and I. Shestakov \cite{LDS2, LDS1} studied the representations of simple alternative and exceptional Jordan superalgebras in characteristic $3$ and through these representations, they obtained some analogues of the Kronecker Factorization Theorem for these superalgebras.
-Also, V. López-Solís in \cite{LSS} obtained analogues of the Kronecker Factorization Theorem for some simple alternative superalgebras, where in particular the Kronecker Factorization Theorem for $M_{(1\mid 1)}(\mathbb{F})$ answers the analogue for superalgebras of the Jacobson's problem \cite{J1}, which was recently solved by V. López-Solís and I. Shestakov \cite{LSS1, LSS2} in the split case.
+Also, V. López-Solís in \cite{LSS} obtained analogues of the Kronecker Factorization Theorem for some simple alternative superalgebras.
 Similarly, C. Martinez and E. Zelmanov \cite{CE} obtained a Kronecker Factorization Theorem for the 10-dimensional exceptional Kac superalgebra $K_{10}$.
-Also, Y. Popov \cite{PY} studied the representations of simple finite-dimensional noncommutative Jordan superalgebras and proved some analogues of the Kronecker factorization theorem for such superalgebras.
+Moreover, A. Pozhidaev and I. Shestakov \cite{PS} studied the representations of simple finite-dimensional noncommutative Jordan superalgebras and proved some analogues of the Kronecker factorization theorem for such superalgebras (see also \cite{PY}).

+In regards to Lie theory, \cite{BM} S. Berman and R. Moody initiated the study of Lie algebras graded by the root system of characteristic 0 and obtained coordinatization theorems for Lie algebras graded by a simply-laced finite root system of rank $n\geq 2$.
+Moreover, in \cite{BZ} G. Benkart and E. Zelmanov determinated some coordinatization theorems for Lie algebras graded by doubly-laced finite root systems (see also Neher \cite{N}).